Nyarstot/nyarstot/README.md

 <!-- I am interested in graphics, game and GUI programming.

-- I'm currently studying in SPBSUT.
+- I'm currently studying in ITMO University.
 - I’m currently learning OpenGL.
 - I’m looking to collaborate on gamedev.
 - How to reach me: Nyarstot@yandex.ru